dwclake/solecism.studio/readme.md

 # Solecism

+*A solecism is a grammatical mistake or an ungrammatical combination of words in a sentence.
+It can also refer to a breach of etiquette or social decorum.*

 - Text editor specialized for creative writing.
 - Local storage and optional cloud synchronization integration.
 - Flexible project structure allowing them to be tailored to personal preference.